virtusize/virtusize.github.io/ja/_sources/legacy-integration-guide/legacy-integration.txt

 .. note::
     This integration version is out of date.
 Please use the new integration v3 or upgrade your old integration v2.
-See: :ref:`label-integration-v3`
+See: :ref:`label-integration-v3` or follow our :ref:`label-upgrade-guide`.

 **Dependencies**